SpektacleFR/Libertatem-Browser/README.md

 # Libertatem-Browser
 The browser that doesn't track you.
 Available for Windows, Mac, and Linux (Ubuntu, tested).
-I will attempt an Android version that has the same functionalities, but have a potato laptop so might be delayed.
+I will attempt an Android version that has the same functionalities, but I don't know the ways of android, so that might be delayed.
 Libertatem keeps no record of your online activity, other than a list of addresses in the Python code, which is used for the back button.

-You Do have to have PyQt5 and PyQtWebEngine for v1.1.
+You Do have to have PyQt5 and PyQtWebEngine.
 To install these, run this:
 ```
 pip install PyQt5
 pip install PyQtWebEngine